 Provide clear and accurate evidence

-- For responses with multiple pieces of evidence, you can also include a table of contents and give each uploaded image/PDF an attachment number or letter.
-A lengthy practice policy document or refund policy that has the relevant information highlighted can make your case much clearer.
+If you're providing multiple pieces of evidence, you can include a table of contents and give each uploaded image/PDF an attachment number or letter.
+If you’re including a copy of your practice policy or refund policy, highlight the relevant information to make your case clearer.

 Include proof of customer authorization